psychemedia/middle-english-romances/sir-isumbras.md

 With carefulle herte and sygheyngez sare,
 The knyghte felle on his knes al bare,
 And bothe his handis uphelde :—
-" Werldes wele I wille for-sake,
+"Werldes wele I wille for-sake,
 And to Goddes mercy I me bytake,
 To hym my saule I ȝelde!
 In ȝouthe I maye bothe ryde and goo,